LeeChSien/marionette-git/README.md

 ## Getting Started
 Install as command-line tool with: `npm install marionette-git -g`

-under Gaia folder:
+Under Gaia folder:

-use `marionette-git <FILENAME>` to execute integration test with specific file.
+Use `marionette-git <FILENAME>` to execute integration test with specific file.

-use `marionette-git` to execute all integration test.
+Use `marionette-git` to execute all integration test.

 ## Documentation
 _(Coming soon)_